GurjeetSinghSangra/academic/_pages/about.md

 **About me**
 ---

-I am a student of a Master’s degree in *[Data science](https://datascience.math.unipd.it/curricula/machine-learning-for-intelligent-systems/)* at the **University of Padova**, and I have been part of one year Eramsus exchange program at the **Univeristy of Helsinki**.
+Hi!
+I am a Ph.D student from the University of Geneva at the [DMML](http://dmml.ch/) group.

-I am currently working on my master's thesis within the *[Machine and Human Intelligence](https://www2.helsinki.fi/en/researchgroups/machine-and-human-intelligence)* (Helsinki) research group on **Bayesian Optimization**, supervised by *[prof. Luigi Acerbi](http://luigiacerbi.com/)* (UniHe) and *[prof. Francesco Rinaldi](https://www.math.unipd.it/~rinaldi/) (UniPD co-supervisor)*.<br/> My research aims to extend the existing *[BADS (Bayesian Adaptive Direct Search)](https://papers.nips.cc/paper/2017/hash/df0aab058ce179e4f7ab135ed4e641a9-Abstract.html)* algorithm (developed by prof. Acerbi), by exploiting approaches based on Adaptive Direct Search methods, Gaussian Process (GP), and Bayesian inference methods.The main goal is to improve its convergence towards the minima point of expensive, stochastic and non-smooth functions and increase stability.
+My research focuses on **Simulation-Based Inference (SBI)** and spans Generative Models and Optimization problems.

+Previously during my Master's degree in [Data science](https://datascience.math.unipd.it/curricula/machine-learning-for-intelligent-systems/), I joined the [Machine and Human Intelligence](https://www2.helsinki.fi/en/researchgroups/machine-and-human-intelligence) (University of Helsinki) under the supervision of prof. [Luigi Acerbi](http://luigiacerbi.com/).
+During this period, I develop my *[master's thesis](https://thesis.unipd.it/handle/20.500.12608/42162)* based on the existing [BADS (Bayesian Adaptive Direct Search)](https://papers.nips.cc/paper/2017/hash/df0aab058ce179e4f7ab135ed4e641a9-Abstract.html) algorithm.
+The main goal of the master's thesis was the porting of BADS to Python and the investigation of the algorithm convergence towards stationary points of non-smooth stochastic functions.

 **Research Interest**
 ---